ManasPecenek/curator/README.md

 `kubectl get pods -n monitoring-ns -w # Check that job is completed`

-`kubectl logs test-job-xxxx # Check the logs whether the job is successfully deleted the indices`
+`kubectl logs test-job-xxxx # Check the logs whether the job has successfully deleted the indices`

 # Sources